Felix Nartey: Early life

-Nartey was born in Tema in Ghana.
-He graduated from Pope John Secondary School in 2008, Central University with a B.Sc. in Banking and Finance in 2013, and completed his M.B.A. from the Anhalt University of Applied Sciences.
+Nartey was born in Tema, Ghana.
+He graduated from Pope John Secondary School in 2008, Central University with a bachelor's degree in Banking and Finance in 2013, and completed his Master of Business Administration from the Anhalt University of Applied Sciences.
 While studying at Central University he was appointed a Google Student Ambassador, a position that surged his interest in technology.

 Career

 Nartey worked as a banker after his first degree, and was an avid volunteer in other capacities.
 He served as the community manager for Wikimedia Ghana.
 He later co-founded Open Foundation West Africa, a non-profit organisation whose goal is to encourage the creation of content under open licenses.